asuh/front-end-windows/readme.md

 ## Projects Directory

 If you don't already have one, create a directory for your digital projects.
 I like to use `C:\Users\<winusername>\Sites\<project-name>`, and the name *Sites* can be anything you want.
-I prefer my *Sites* folder to exist along side the rest of my user profile folders.
+I prefer my *Sites* folder to exist alongside the rest of my user profile folders.

     cd "$env:USERPROFILE"
     mkdir Sites